 Those were all pretty tasty but my favorite dish from there was the jerk chicken wings.
 They get very spicy after your third wing so I wouldn’t recommend those for people who don’t like spicy foods, but otherwise they were delicious.

 Another place we ate at for lunch at a few times was the Blue Grill by Calypzo.
 This is one of few places open up at noon and is located right by the pools at the Hyatt Ziva.
 I tried some jerk chicken wraps which were pretty good while Brad had some fine tasting grouper.
 For other lunch options, you can grab some pizza from a stand located at Calypzo or head to nearby Barefoot Jerks for authentic jerk chicken.

 I enjoyed the many different cocktails we had at the hotel.
 Some of my favorites were the Bob Marley, Rum punches, Purple Rain, Mai Tais, strawberry mango daiquiri, and just about any frozen drink including the pina coladas.
-I didn’t feel like the drinks were made very strong by default but so long as you ask for a little bit of “extra,” you’ll be take care of.
+I didn’t feel like the drinks were made very strong by default but so long as you ask for a little bit “extra,” you’ll be taken care of.